hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/client/client.rst

     ethAcc := accounts.Account{Address: acc}
     funder.RegisterAsset(asset, dep, ethAcc)

-Further, we use go-perun's `ethchannel.NewAdjudicator()` with the Contract Backend to create an interactable in-code representation of the Adjudicator `adj`.
+Further, we use go-perun's `ethchannel.NewAdjudicator()` with the contract backend to create an interactable in-code representation of the Adjudicator `adj`.

 .. code-block:: go